Friends (Marshmello and Anne-Marie song): Background and release

 In 2016, Marshmello remixed Anne-Marie's song "Alarm".
 Fond of the remix, Anne-Marie wanted to collaborate with Marshmello, and eventually they met in a studio in London, where production of the song commenced.
 Initially Marshmello played some guitar, piano, synth and drum loops; listening to every single one they decided to proceed with guitar.
 Anne-Marie wrote the lyrics for the song corresponding to the loop.
 The major lyrics and drum sessions were completed in thirty minutes.
 Following next two hours, they completed the entire lyric session and the whole song was completed in three hours.

 On February 4, 2018, both artists posted a teaser image for the single on social media, revealing the song's release date.
 They later posted a short audio clip on February 7, 2018.
 Speaking about the song with London Evening Standard, Anne-Marie said: "The idea came from a boy that I know that's my friend and he kind of he wanted to be more than my friend and I was like 'look brother how many times do I have to tell you we're just friends'.
 I thought it would be funny to write a song about it and there weren't that many songs about it and it works for Valentine's day for all the people who are single.
 I don't ever want him to know that it's about him because it's awkward.
 I do feel a bit bad but I'm trying to forget that it's about him and think about how funny it is about the situation."

 Anne-Marie wrote on Genius: "I think this is the friend-zone anthem because I don't think there's been any other songs like this.
 I don't know if I've heard this, like this blatant in a song before.
 Like if you're trying to put someone in the friend zone, you can send them this song.
 And then everything will be sweet.
 That's why I feel like it's the friend-zone anthem."

+Two clean versions exist; radio stations play a version where the swear word in “That’s how you f***ing spell friends” uses a radio-style censor, while the original censor of the word is left in for digital download.